Elance User Experience Test Answers

 It focuses on the efficiency of use, ease of use and satisfaction of use

-It's a multi-disciplinary approach to design
+a multi-disciplinary approach to design

 It's a rigid and complete approach to designing interfaces